-where m and n are integer numbers, either in octal (starting from 0), hexadecimal (starting from 0x) or decimal (otherwise) form, so that m < n.
+where m and n are integer numbers, either in octal (starting with 0), hexadecimal (starting with 0x) or decimal (otherwise), so that m < n.
 If m is omitted before a dash (-), the minimum possible integer is assumed; if n is omitted after a dash, the maximum possible integer is assumed.